Insider’s perspective

 build and maintain because of the ease of communication, as well [as] participating in local

 activities/boards/etc. with them.”
-Pharmacists are often the first person in the smaller community
+Pharmacists are often the first person in the smaller community that

 a patient will seek out for advice.
-Another pharmacist from Nebraska stated, “We are a community
+Another pharmacist from Nebraska stated, “We are a community health

 center pharmacy serving the underserved.
 We have several programs to help those needing assistance.”